seannns/uni-notes/IFB102/Complexity.md

 Backwards/Forwards Compatibility
 	Back: new program aware of old libraries
-	New libraries should supply a new API and old API for legacy programs.
+	New libraries should supply a new API and old API for legacy programs. eg. game might update to use new 3D feature on new OS.
+New game should be made to run on old phone, this is back compat.
+However, old 2D game should run on new OS.
+This is forward compat.

 API
 	Application Programming Interface: interface through which programs communicate with each other.